-After detox and rehab are over, many people need continued support to maintain a lifestyle of sobriety and prevent relapse.
-There are several different continuing care options for baclofen addiction treatment, including sober living programs and aftercare programs.
+After detox and rehab are over for baclofen treatment, many people need continued support to maintain a lifestyle of sobriety and prevent relapse.
+There are several different continuing care options for baclofen addiction, including sober living programs and aftercare programs.

 Sober Living Programs

 Sober living homes are safe, structured, and supportive living environments for men and women who are in recovery.
 Many of the residents have already completed detox or rehab, are on probation or parole, or have recently relapsed and need help getting back on track.

 Sober living homes are designed to help people stay sober by providing peer support, structure, tiered recovery programming, and other recovery support services, such as:

 - Regular drug and alcohol testing

 The cost of a sober living home will vary depending on its location, amenities, rooming options, and recovery support services offered.
 However, most often, payment is collected monthly like rent.